 What is a corporate credit card program?

-A corporate credit card program provides employees with company-issued cards connected to a centralized account owned and managed by the business.
+A corporate credit card program is a company-managed system that provides employees with cards for business expenses.
+Sometimes called a commercial credit card program, it connects employee cards to a centralized account owned and managed by the business.
 The company sets spending policies, controls card access, and assumes responsibility for all charges made across the program.

 Corporate cards are used across many functions within an organization.
 Sales teams rely on them for client meetings and travel, executives use them for business development, and operations teams use them for software, supplies, and vendor payments.
 Meanwhile, spending flows into a centralized billing system.